 Eligibility Requirements for Research Fellowship Training

-The minimum requirement for a Research Fellowship is a medical degree from a recognized medical school.
-Research Fellows do not need an educational licence – Certificate of Registration for Postgraduate Education – from the College of Physicians and Surgeons of Ontario (CPSO), nor malpractice insurance from the Canadian Medical Protective Association (CMPA).
+- Medical Degree: The minimum requirement for a research fellowship is a medical degree from a recognized medical school.
+Research fellows do not have any patient contact and as such, do not need a license from the College of Physicians and Surgeons of Ontario (CPSO),

 Application Submission Guidelines